endlesspint8/endlesspint8.github.io/testing/2017-10-13-on-the-hume-ility-of-beer-taste.md

 ## Delicacy
 ### “not tried by small flavours, but by a mixture of small ingredients”

----

-Certain qualities in objects produce particular feelings Nothing escapes perception; perceive every ingredient in composition If we point out a principle of art, demonstrate by examples, and have a neophyte acknowledge with own perception, we have outlined the want of delicacy
-“A good palate is not tried by strong flavours, but by a mixture of small ingredients…” The “perception of beauty and deformity must be the perfection of our mental taste.”

-Tasting Beer
-Chapter 2
-Basic flavors: sweet, sour, salty, bitter, umami, fat 10,000 taste buds
-Olfactory
-Psychological factors
-Sensitivities to different chemicals
-Time of day
-Mouthfeel
-Visual
-Chapter 3
-Deconstructing a beer
-Aroma: derived from malt and hops, modified and augmented by yeast
-Head: proteins present in malt and adjunct grains (wheat, oats, and rye); affected by mashing and filtration
-Color: primarily from kilning of malts; a bit of fermentation and filtration
-Carbonation: CO2, by-product of yeast (of force carbonation) Body and mouthfeel
-Flavor
-Alcohol
-Major ingredients: water, barley, malt, adjunct grains, hops (so many varieties), yeast

----

 The first trait of an ideal critic, in becoming a better critic, is delicacy of taste.
 This is not about being squeamish, though that can be seen as a tangential and unfortunate outcome.
 To have delicacy is to be able to discern the different attributes that make up a composition.
 For example, let us start broad scale turning our senses onto a pint.
 There is the look of a beer, its smell, feel, with respect to temperature, carbonation and consistency of the liquid, and of course the taste, which is a complex interplay of the aforementioned.
 Now that we are aware of the main inputs into our awareness of the beer we may, and should, dig deeper.
 Let’s take it from the top.